 Electric Power Steering

 As with the other models, Porsche has also switched from hydraulic to electromechanical steering on the Cayman 981.
 This makes the steering easier and more pleasant in everyday life than on its predecessor.
 The action of the electric steering is felt in a jerky braking on uneven ground.
 If you take your hands off the steering wheel (we do not recommend it), the active steering interventions help to stabilize the vehicle.
 Nevertheless, the feedback of the steering behavior is pithy enough to satisfy even purists.

 The interior of the Cayman looks and feels high-quality and is designed with lots of leather and brushed aluminum.
 The dashboard has no differences to the remaining Porsche models.
 Porsche-typical is the positioning of the ignition key.
-Due to the racing history it’s on the left side of the steering wheel.
+Due to the racing history in Le Mans it’s on the left side of the steering wheel.
 Most controls and switches are functionally aligned on the right side.